fionaheerink/portfolio/README.md

 # Fiona Heerink Data Science Portfolio

 Welcome!
-This repository serves as an overview of my data science projects.
+This portfolio serves as an overview of my data science projects.
 My work focuses on exploratory data analysis, anomaly detection, and applied machine learning, with a special interest in health and social data.